 Nuclear Magnetic Resonance Facility

-Nuclear magnetic resonance spectroscopy is a technique that allows the detection of the nuclei of many elements and provides information about the chemical environment of these nuclei by aligning their spins in an external magnetic field and causing energy transitions by pulses of radio frequency.
+Nuclear magnetic resonance spectroscopy is a technique that allows the detection of the nuclei of many elements, providing information about their chemical environment by aligning their spins in an external magnetic field and causing energy transitions by pulses of radio frequency.

-Our unit includes five modern instruments varying in magnetic field from 4.7 to 16.4 T, corresponding to proton frequencies of 200 to 700 MHz.
+Our unit includes six modern instruments varying in magnetic field from 4.7 to 16.4 T, corresponding to proton (1H) frequencies of 200 to 700 MHz.
 We have probes allowing the detection of most useful nuclei at a wide range of temperatures.

-Our new 700 MHz instrument is dedicated to state-of-the art high resolution studies, including proteins and is equipped with a high-sensitivity cryoprobe, cooled with liquid helium.
+Two of the instruments (200 and 500 MHz) are dedicated to the study of solids.
+The state-of-the art 700 MHz spectrometer is dedicated to high resolution studies, including proteins, and is equipped with a high-sensitivity cryoprobe, cooled with liquid helium.

 The NMR instruments are found in rooms 0.02 and 0.05 in building 211.